MalloZup/MacronForFrance2017/README.md

-# Stay opensource and democratic. vote Macron for 2017 election
+# Support Macron for 2017 election, make a brick for France!

 ### How to contribute:
-Feel free to make a democratic commit to the tour Eiffel.
+Feel free to make a democratic brick!
+(Even if you are stranger!)
+Create your commit to the tour Eiffel.

 Even if you are not French but you like French Values, just create a PR with your X for the tour Eiffel. ! :)